tethysplatform/tethys/docs/installation/production/configuration/advanced/social_auth.rst

         Do not enable both the ``OneLoginOIDCMultiTenant`` and ``OneLoginOIDC`` backends at the same time.
 The ``OneLoginOIDCMultiTenant`` will fall back to behaving like the ``OneLoginOIDC`` if the ``MULTI_TENANT`` setting is not present, so it is not necessary to use both.

-3. Add the ``MULTI_TENANT`` setting with the settings for one or more OneLogin servers grouped under the desired tenant key:
+3. Add the ``MULTI_TENANT`` setting with the settings for one or more OneLogin servers grouped under the desired Tenant Key:

     .. code-block::